neuropacs/neuropacs-docs/docs/ingestion-options/sftp.md

      PH1234_SITE07_USER@<server-id>.server.transfer.<region>.amazonaws.com
 ```

-Upon success, you will land in your home directory, which contains `input/` and `output/` folders.
+Upon success, you will land in your home directory, which contains your availble studies, each with an`input/` and `output/` folder.

 ### 1-C. Uploading a Study Group